 Akon Net Worth

-Akon net worth: Aliaune Thiam, more commonly now known as R&B singer Akon, has a net worth of $80 million dollars.
+Akon net worth: Aliaune Thiam, more commonly now known as R&B singer Akon, has a net worth of $80 million.
 Akon is an extremely well-known figure in the music world, transcending the boundaries of hip-hop to become one of the most influential figures in the entertainment industry.
 Not only has Akon experienced success as a solo artist, but also as an entrepreneurial figure within the music industry, starting two thriving record labels.

 Akon is most famous for songs such as "Smack That" and "Locked Up," but fans of many genres often hear Akon's characteristic vocal signature on their favorite songs.
 In terms of statistics, there aren't many who can match Akon.
 He has countless songs that have been certified platinum, including four tracks that went three times platinum.
 According to the Guinness Book of World Records, more people use his songs for ringtones than any other artist in the world.
 He also is the only solo artist in history to simultaneously occupy the top two spots on the Billboard Hot 100 on two separate occasions.